 In the middle of Copenhagen is a community that operates independently.
 This community is Christiania.
 They have their own rules, own flag and own way of life.
 Hippy ideology is the base for many laws in Christiania.
 Smoking Marijuana is a big part of the lifestyle here.
 The ideology behind a place like Christiania is to get rid of societal structures and make your own choices to have a free life.

-Sustainability of Copenhagen
+Sustainability Facts About Copenhagen

 8. Skiing on an energy plant